p2pu/value-proposition/week-1.md

  - Clear achievable goals for revenue in next 2-3 years
  - A widened perspective of the mission, goals and values of p2pu (not just learning circles)

+## Next steps

+- Talk about trajectory to arrive at what would make us happy.
+Activities, documentation, information needed